What is the difference between an internship and a Northeastern co-op?

 What is a co-op coordinator?

 We have over 70 co-op coordinators throughout the University.
 Co-op coordinators are individuals who have real-world experience in specific industries and specialize in a particular field and/or academic major.
 They work with employers to develop new co-op jobs, maintain existing jobs, and help employers share best practices.
 They also advise students in a specific major to help them obtain co-op positions most suited to their skills and goals.

-How much are co-op students paid?
+Are co-op students paid?
+If yes, how much are co-op students paid?

 The majority of co-op students are paid an hourly wage.
 Pay varies depending on the student’s college, major, class year, and level of experience, as well as the industry, location (city, state) and current market conditions.